 NSCC students to tackle Premier's challenge during virtual innovation event

-This Friday, more than 300 Nova Scotia Community College (NSCC) students will participate in the 7th Annual Challenge Nova Scotia Competition – a pan-provincial event that calls on NSCC students to develop innovative solutions to a social challenge issued to them by Premier Stephen McNeil.
+Halifax, N.S. -- This Friday, more than 200 Nova Scotia Community College (NSCC) students will participate in the 2021 Challenge Nova Scotia Competition – a pan-provincial event that calls on NSCC students to develop innovative solutions to a social challenge issued to them by the Premier.

 In the days following the event, the student team’s explainer videos will be reviewed by a panel of judges – representing the College's industry and community partners.
-Cash prizes will be awarded to the top three teams and their video solutions will be presented to Premier McNeil for consideration.
+Cash prizes will be awarded to the top three teams, and their video solutions will be presented to the Premier for consideration.